Can a Cat Be Trained to Come When Called?

 1. Charging their name using clicker training

 The step #1 to teaching your cat their name is to charge their name.
-What this means exactly is that you need to help your cat link their name with a reward, a treat.
+What this means exactly is that you need to help your cat link their name with a reward, a food treat.

 2. Rewarding for looking at you

-Say their name and don't deliver a treat.
+Call your cat and don't deliver a treat.
 They are going to be expecting the treat and when it doesn't happen, they will look at you to understand why.

 When your cat looks at you, click then reward.
 This time, don't throw the treat away, leave it near them (Repeat 10 times)